iamdejan/portfolio-gokarna-blog/content/posts/20210621_the_magic_of_haversine_distance.md

 Wait, what are those symbols?
 The φ (phi) symbol is latitude, while λ (lambda) symbol is longitude.
 Remember, there are 2 cities (or 2 points).
 We need to fill the equation with latitude and longitude of those points.

-But, why there’s another `hav()` function in the formula?
-“Is that some sort of recursive function?”
+But, why there's another `hav()` function in the formula?
+"Is that some sort of recursive function?"
 LOL!
-That’s not recursive, but rather the haversine function (defined below).
+That's not recursive, but rather the haversine function (defined below).

 ![Haversine function.
 Source: Wikipedia.](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*3bFk3q7G4_zK1_Cl9bxSJA.png)